1600GTO German Equatorial Mount. Includes APCC-PRO and PEMPro (1600GTO)

 - Allenhead wrench set

-- CD containing: PEMPro v3 Software written by Ray Gralak of Sirius Imaging.
+- USB thumb drive containing: PEMPro v3 Software written by Ray Gralak of Sirius Imaging.
 Also, PDF of 1100GTO and GTO Keypad instruction manuals

 - Manual: 1600GTO German Equatorial